schneems/schneems/_posts/2016-01-25-ruby-debugging-magic-cheat-sheet.md

 "config.thing changed on railties/controller_runtime.rb:18 to nil"
 ```

 I realize I could do something like define a `thing=` method on `config` to get this information but A) it's kinda gnarly, and B) it fails for when your config is a hash that is getting mutated through something like `merge!`.
-Right now the only way to do this is to puts the value of that variable, use caller to find where the variable came from, add a puts to see the value, and repeat until you find where in what context it changed.
-It's possible but time consuming and error prone.
+Right now the only way to do this is to put the value of that variable, use caller to find where the variable came from, add a puts to see the value, and repeat until you find where in what context it changed.
+It's possible, but time consuming and error prone.